Language selection

 Canada-Ukraine Free Trade Agreement modernization

+On January 27, 2022, Canada and Ukraine announced the launch of negotiations for the modernization of the Canada-Ukraine Free Trade Agreement (CUFTA).
 CUFTA has a review clause (Article 19.2) committing the 2 countries to review the agreement within 2 years of its entry into force, with a view to expanding it to include new areas not part of the original agreement, such as investment and trade in services.
-The parties will also be exploring areas not identified in the review clause, such as inclusive trade.
-In July 2019, Prime Minister Justin Trudeau and Ukraine’s President Volodymyr Zelenskyy agreed to modernize CUFTA to create new opportunities and good, middle-class jobs for Canadians and Ukrainians alike.
+The parties also explored areas not identified in the review clause, such as inclusive trade.

-Modernizing CUFTA will create new opportunities to maximize the agreement’s benefits for Canadian workers, entrepreneurs and small and medium-sized enterprises.
+In July 2019, Prime Minister Justin Trudeau and Ukraine’s President Volodymyr Zelenskyy agreed to modernize CUFTA to create new opportunities to maximize the agreement’s benefits for Canadian workers, entrepreneurs and small and medium-sized enterprises.
 It will also help reinforce the rules-based international system by advancing fair, inclusive and transparent trade with Ukraine.
 Additionally, as part of Canada’s continued support to Ukraine following the Russian invasion and war, the modernized CUFTA will support prospects for long-term security, stability and economic recovery in Ukraine.

 Consulting Canadians